inspec/inspec/docs/resources/aws_subnets.md

 ## Syntax

-An `aws_vpc_subnets` resource block uses an optional filter to select a group of subnets and then tests that group.
+An `aws_subnets` resource block uses an optional filter to select a group of subnets and then tests that group.

     # Test all subnets within a single vpc
-    describe aws_vpc_subnets.where(vpc_id: 'vpc-12345678') do
+    describe aws_subnets.where(vpc_id: 'vpc-12345678') do
       its('subnet_ids') { should include 'subnet-12345678' }
       its('subnet_ids') { should include 'subnet-98765432' }
     end